 In the eyes of Brazilians, Japanese houses look too small, but they are the right size and comfortable.
 The problem is that Brazilians have become accustomed to occupying unnecessary space.

-Even though the country is large, people have nowhere to live, and some live in smaller shacks than apartments in Japan.
-So before you complain about the space, visit Japan and draw your own conclusions.
+Even though the country is big, people have nowhere to live, and some live in smaller shacks than apartments in Japan.
+So before you complain about the space, pay a visit to Japan and draw your own conclusions.

 Is Japan closed and doesn’t like the West?